MK316/Coding4ET/Lessons/Lesson03.md

 print(f"Height: {height} feet")
 print(f"Is a student: {is_student}")
 ```
-When you run these cells, you will see the output displayed under the cell, as follows:
+When you run the above cells, you will see the output displayed, as follows:

 > Name: John Doe
 > Age: 30
 > Height: 5.9 feet
 > Is a student: False

 ```
 # Cell 3: Changing Variable Value